WangHelin1997/SoloSpeech-Demo/README.md

-# SSR-Speech Demo
+# SoloSpeech Demo
-Audio Demo for "SSR-Speech: Towards Stable, Safe and Robust Zero-shot Text-based Speech Editing and Synthesis"
+Audio Demo for "SoloSpeech: Enhancing Intelligibility and Quality in Target Speaker Extraction through a Cascaded Generative Pipeline"